 “The company will hope to bridge the gap through growth from its existing channels and new businesses,” a media analyst said.

 The impact will be particularly felt on the subscription revenue side.
-In FY17, subscription revenue from sports accounted for almost one-third of the company’s overall pay TV revenues.
+In FY17, subscription revenue from sports accounted for 17.4% of the company’s overall pay TV revenues.
 While total subscription revenue stood at Rs 2,262.9 crore in FY17, pay TV income from sports was Rs 393 crore.

 Advertising revenue will have a much lower impact.
 Out of ZEEL’s total advertising revenue of Rs 3,673.5 crore in FY17, sports accounted for just Rs 107.2 crore.